anecula/CPU-mining-on-Docker-Ubuntu/README.md

       - WALLET_ADDRESS=andra.gabr@gmail.com
       - POOL_ADDRESS=stratum+tcp://xmr.pool.minergate.com:45560
   ```
+  WALLET_ADDRES: should be the mail addres used to signup on minegrate.com
+  You can choose your pool addres for  CPUMiner-Multi Miner from here https://minergate.com/altminers/cpuminer-multi-wolf
 2. Run command: `docker-compose up -d`
 3. See your container with: `docker ps`
 * make sure that you followed the Prerequisite and installed docker and docker-compose.